Nuclear Physics at BRIF: The ISOL-type facility BRIF

 The CYCIAE-100 aims for a beam current of 0.2$\sim$0.5~mA, with plans to increase it to 1~mA in next upgrades.
 In order to simulate the space charge effects of neighboring bunches in compact cyclotrons self-consistently, a precise and efficient model called "Start-to-Stop" was established~\cite{yangjianjun2011}.
-The model was implemented in the framework of the parallel PIC program OPAL-CYCL and first indicated a positive impact of the neighboring bunch effect in reducing transverse size and energy spread, which was verified in PSI Ring cyclotron~\cite{yangjianjun2010}.
-Subsequently, simulations were conducted using the new model to investigate the effects of space charge by multi-bunches first time in the world, on the beam dynamics in the CYCIAE-100 at different intensity levels.
+The model was implemented in the framework of the parallel Particle in Cell (PIC) program OPAL-CYCL~\cite{yangjianjun2010,adelmann2019} and first indicated a positive impact of the neighboring bunch effect in reducing transverse size and energy spread, which was verified in PSI Ring cyclotron~\cite{yangjianjun2010}.
+Subsequently, simulations were conducted using the new model to investigate, for the first time in the world, the effects of space charge from multiple bunches on the beam dynamics in the CYCIAE-100 at different intensity levels.
 The results indicated that space charge effects lead to an increased phase width during the acceleration process, causing the extracted beam size to expand in both axial and radial directions.
-Fig.~\ref{fig:2.2.5} shows the histograms along the radial and axial directions respectively~\cite{zhangtianjue2009}.
-From the quantitative predictions by high performance PIC simulation with multi-bunches, it was confident that the vertical beam sizes at currents of 0, 0.2, and 1~mA remain nearly constant, each being less than 15~mm throughout the whole acceleration from the center region to the extraction region as shown in Fig.~\ref{fig:2.2.6}.
+In Fig.~\ref{fig:2.2.5} we show the histograms along the radial and axial directions respectively~\cite{zhangtianjue2009}.
+From the quantitative predictions by high performance PIC simulation with multi-bunches, it was predicted that the vertical beam sizes at currents of 0, 0.2, and 1~mA remain nearly constant, each being less than 15~mm throughout the whole acceleration from the center region to the extraction region as shown in Fig.~\ref{fig:2.2.6}.
 When the beam current increased up to 5~mA, the oscillation of the beam envelope caused by the mismatch due to nonlinear space charge forces exceeded the acceptable range.
 This suggested that the space charge force was significantly controllable by vertical focusing force at a current around 1$\sim$2~mA and it did not result in significant beam loss.

 Beam losses in high-intensity negative hydrogen cyclotrons mainly involved stripping losses caused by the Lorentz force and residual gases in the vacuum, beam losses during extraction, and losses due to space charge effects.
 For the last two types of beam loss, a precise model was specially developed and embedded into the OPAL-CYCL, which was able to simulate the beam dynamics in high-intensity machine more realistically~\cite{biyuanjie2011}.